black-sliver/lua-apclientpp/README.md

 * Full build matrix
   * Linux - Ubuntu 20.04 might be fine and has static libssl?
 Otherwise alma container.
   * Mac - using brew?
 Brew's libs target somewhat recent macos.
-  * MSVC builds - currently there is only a 32bit lua5.1 build
+  * MSVC builds - currently there is only 32bit and there is no static Lua5.1 build
 * Bundle CA certs
 * Tests
 * UUID helper - currently uuid is not being used, so you can just pass in an empty string